Chart Color Schemes

 Croydon South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this region.
-Key projects include Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses.
-Relevant details are listed below.
+AreaSearch has identified one major project likely impacting the area: Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, 150 Cambridge Road Master Plan Development, and 1 Laurence Grove Townhouses are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.